 Security of the Collection is an important aspect of preventive care.
-The [insert responsible person/governing body here] is responsible for security and will establish specific access procedures for the Collection.
+The Library Board is ultimately responsible for the security of the Collection and tasks the Library Director to carry out any and all security procedures needed to ensure the Collection is safe.
+The Library Board requires any Borrowing Institution to provide appropriate security and may deny use of the Collection if security expectations are not met. [insert responsible person/governing body here] is responsible for security and will establish specific access procedures for the Collection.

-[Insert person responsible] is responsible for monitoring storage areas, overseeing collections access and use.
+[Insert person responsible] The Library Director is responsible for monitoring storage areas, authorizing and overseeing access to the Collection, and ensuring communication and publicity of the Collection does not compromise the security of the Collection. is responsible for monitoring storage areas, overseeing collections access and use.
 Key access to storage areas is restricted to [insert appropriate person(s) here].
 [Students, volunteers, and interns are not provided key access to the Collection.
-Insert more details about your security policies here.]
+Insert more details about your security policies here]

-Visiting researchers are allowed access to collections storage areas upon advanced agreement with [insert responsible person/governing body here].
-Researchers will be supervised during their visit.
+Visiting researchers are allowed access to collections storage areas upon advanced agreement with [insert responsible person/governing body here]-the Library Director-Researchers will be supervised during their visit.